Wish You Were Here! Holidays on the Broads

 Over 7 million people visit the Norfolk and Suffolk Broads each year.
 As with agriculture, tourism is now very important economically to the area.
 But how did the tourism industry start?
 How did people find out about, and travel to, a part of the country without established transport links?

-Don’t miss the chance to watch footage of a 1930s holiday, record your memories of holidays on the Broads, see the provisions boat, Our Boys, in a new light, and take a photo with our own holiday ‘peep’ board.
+Don’t miss the chance to watch footage of a 1930s holiday, record your memories of holidays on the Broads and see the provisions boat, Our Boys, in a new light.

-On until 01 November, we look forward to welcoming you to this year’s unique and special celebration of Broadland holidays!
+We look forward to welcoming you to this unique and special celebration of Broadland holidays!